vodquang96/django-anymail/docs/esps/mailgun.rst

   Your tracking webhooks will receive metadata values (either that you provided or the default empty string) for *every* key used with *any* recipient in the send.

+**AMP for Email**
+  Mailgun supports sending AMPHTML email content.
+To include it, use ``message.attach_alternative("...AMPHTML content...", "text/x-amp-html")`` (and be sure to also include regular HTML and/or text bodies, too).

+  .. versionadded:: 8.2

 .. _undocumented API requirement:
     https://mailgun.uservoice.com/forums/156243-feature-requests/suggestions/35668606